Advisory information

 About Blaze Information Security

 Blaze Information Security is a privately held, independent information security firm born from years of combined experience.
-With presence in South America and Europe, Blaze has a team of senior analysts with past experience in leading information security consulting companies around the world and a proven track record of published security research.
+With a presence in South America and Europe, Blaze has a team of senior analysts with experience in leading information security consulting companies worldwide and a proven track record of published security research.

 E-Mail: [email protected]